 If your family is going through a tough time -- whether it's from stress, anger, or grief -- family therapy can make a difference.
 It can help couples, children, or members of an extended family learn to communicate better and work through conflicts.

 Sessions are led by a specialist called a family therapist.
-She could be a psychologist, social worker, or therapist who's had extra training in family therapy.
+They could be a psychologist, social worker, or therapist who's had extra training in family therapy.

 How Can Family Therapy Help?